An analysis of the psychic ability of four target resetting methods used in One-Day International Cricket.

 Figure 1: Software Screenshot

-We then defined as the difference between the prediction (on ball , in match , using method ) and the actual runs scored on ball , match .
-This is then used to compute four different alternative Psychic Metrics; by ball, by delta, by delta/ball and by arbitrary.
+We then defined OverProj_{ijk} as the difference between the prediction (on ball i , in match j , using method k ) and the actual runs scored on ball i , match j .
+This OverProj_{ijk} is then used to compute four different alternative Psychic Metrics; by ball, by delta, by delta/ball and by arbitrary.
 We define the four Psychic Metrics as follows:

 Equation 3: Psychic Metric by ball